datacarpentry/wrangling-genomics/_episodes/02-variant_calling.md

 Post-alignment processing of the alignment file includes:

-1. Converting output SAM alignment file to a BAM file
+1. Converting output SAI alignment file to a BAM file
 2. Sorting the BAM file by coordinate

+### Convert the format of the alignment to SAM/BAM

+The SAI file is not a standard alignment output file and will need to be converted into a SAM file before we can do any downstream processing.

 #### SAM/BAM format
 The [SAM file](https://github.com/adamfreedman/knowyourdata-genomics/blob/gh-pages/lessons/01-know_your_data.md#aligned-reads-sam),
 is a tab-delimited text file that contains information for each individual read and its alignment to the genome.
 While we do not have time to go in detail of the features of the SAM format, the paper by [Heng Li et al.](http://bioinformatics.oxfordjournals.org/content/25/16/2078.full) provides a lot more detail on the specification.

 **The compressed binary version of SAM is called a BAM file.** We use this version to reduce size and to allow for *indexing*, which enables efficient random access of the data contained within the file.

 The file begins with a **header**, which is optional.
 The header is used to describe source of data, reference sequence, method of alignment, etc., this will change depending on the aligner being used.
 Following the header is the **alignment section**.
 Each line that follows corresponds to alignment information for a single read.
 Each alignment line has **11 mandatory fields** for essential mapping information and a variable number of other fields for aligner specific information.
 An example entry from a SAM file is displayed below with the different fields highlighted.

 ![sam_bam1](../img/sam_bam.png)